chainflip-io/chainflip-backend/api/bin/chainflip-ingress-egress-tracker/README.md

 The tracker will insert deposit information for deposit addresses into Redis with the key format `deposit:$CHAIN:$ADDRESS`.
 For Polkadot, `ADDRESS` will be hex-encoded.
 Ethereum and Bitcoin addresses will have their expected formats.
-The data will be a JSON string of the `Depsoit` variant of the `WitnessInformation` enum found in the
+The data will be a JSON string of the `Deposit` variant of the `WitnessInformation` enum found in the
 [state chain witnessing module](./src/witnessing/state_chain.rs).
 Check the snapshots for concrete and up-to-date examples.